 Energy flow and nutrient cycling in streams, rivers and lakes, with an emphasis on understanding the control of primary productivity, decomposition and community structure by both hydrologic and biotic drivers.
 Role of aquatic ecosystems in carbon and nitrogen budgets at watershed, regional, and global scales.
 Impacts of environmental changes such as global climate change and suburbanization on aquatic ecosystems.
 Lab.
 Prereq: General Ecology.

 NR 857 - Remote Sensing of the Environment

 Practical and conceptual presentation of the use of remote sensing and other geospatial technologies for mapping and monitoring the environment.
-This course begins with the use of aerial photographs (photogrammerty, and photo interpretation) and includes measures of photo scale and area, parallax and stereo viewing, object heights, flight planning, photo geometry, the electromagnetic spectrum, camera systems and vegitation/land cover mapping.
+This course begins with the use of aerial photographs (photogrammetry, and photo interpretation) and includes measures of photo scale and area, parallax and stereo viewing, object heights, flight planning, photo geometry, the electromagnetic spectrum, camera systems and vegetation/land cover mapping.
 The course concludes with an introduction to other geospatial technologies including digital image analysis, global positioning (GPS), and geographic information systems (GIS).
 Conceptual lectures are augmented with practical homework assignments and hands-on lab exercises.
 Prereq: algebra.
 Special fee.
 Lab.